Kharacternyk/pacwall/README.rst

 You can use entries of form
 ``'package-name' [comma-separated-list-of-package-specific-attributes];``
-in the ``attributes.graph`` setting to specify attributes that should be applied to a specific package.
+in the ``attributes.graph`` setting to add attributes to a specific package.

 -------------------
 Migrating from v1.*
 -------------------

 ``pacwall`` v2.* is written in C and is very different from the v1.* one, which is a Bash script.
 Migrating should be straightforward, though, **unless** you don't run an Arch-based distro. v2.* is ``pacman``-only and will likely remain such.

 ----------------
 Similar software